647 952 268 [email protected]

 Some of the most expensive real estate in Spain can be found in San Pedro, specifically within the secure estate of La Zagaleta.
 Once it was the private playground of the infamous arms-dealer, Adnan Kashoggi, La Zagaleta has since evolved, into one of the most prestigious communities in Europe, if not the world.

-Plots within La Zagaleta start from around 1 million and homes range between 5 and 30 million euros.
-Privacy, security, prestige and exclusivity bare scratch the surface of the superlatives which regularly describe La Zagaleta.
+The plots within La Zagaleta, start from around 1 million, and homes range between 5 and 30 million euros.
+Privacy, security, prestige and exclusivity, bare scratch the surface of the superlatives which regularly describe La Zagaleta.

 El Madroñal